-Comparison of Second Quarter Fiscal 2025 to Second Quarter Fiscal 2024
+Comparison of Second Third Quarter Fiscal 2025 to Second Third Quarter Fiscal 2024

-Consolidated net sales revenue decreased \$17.3 million, or 3.5%, to \$474.2 million, compared to \$491.6 million, primarily driven by a decline in Beauty & Wellness due to lower sales of hair appliances, air purifiers and humidifiers primarily driven by softer consumer demand, shifts in consumer spending, reduced orders from retail customers and increased competition in hair appliances and air purification.
+Consolidated net sales revenue decreased \$17.3 million \$18.9 million, or 3.5% 3.4%, to \$474.2 million \$530.7 million, compared to \$491.6 million \$549.6 million, primarily driven by a decline in Beauty & Wellness due to lower sales of hair appliances, air purifiers and humidifiers primarily driven by softer consumer demand, shifts in consumer spending, reduced orders from retail customers and increased competition, net distribution declines and a decrease in hair appliances sales due to a slow start to the winter and air purification, illness seasons.

-- an increase in Home & Outdoor driven by sales growth in the home and insulated beverageware categories; - international growth; and - higher sales of fans and thermometers in Beauty & Wellness.
+- by an increase in Home & Outdoor driven by sales growth in the home all three brands and insulated beverageware categories; - international growth; and - higher sales of fans and thermometers strength in Beauty & Wellness.international.

-Net sales revenue was unfavorably impacted by net foreign currency fluctuations of approximately \$0.5 million, or 0.1%.
+Net sales revenue was unfavorably favorably impacted by net foreign currency fluctuations of approximately \$0.5 million \$0.1 million, or less than 0.1%.

-Comparison of First Six Months of Fiscal 2025 to First Six Months of Fiscal 2024
+Comparison of First Six Nine Months of Fiscal 2025 to First Six Nine Months of Fiscal 2024

-Consolidated net sales revenue decreased \$75.2 million, or 7.8%, to \$891.1 million, compared to \$966.2 million, primarily driven by:
+Consolidated net sales revenue decreased \$75.2 \$94.1 million, or 7.8% 6.2%, to \$891.1 \$1,421.8 million, compared to \$966.2 \$1,515.8 million, primarily driven by:

-- a decline in sales of hair appliances, prestige hair care products, humidifiers, and air purifiers in Beauty & Wellness primarily driven by softer consumer demand, shifts in consumer spending, reduced orders from retail customers and increased competition in hair appliances, prestige hair care products and air purification; and - a decline in Home & Outdoor primarily due to lower replenishment orders from retail customers, softer consumer demand, increased competition in the insulated beverageware category, continued softness in technical packs and related accessories, and the impact of the shipping disruption at our Tennessee distribution facility due to automation startup issues affecting some of the segment's small retail customer and direct-to-consumer orders during the first quarter of fiscal 2025.
+- a decline in sales of hair appliances, prestige hair care products, humidifiers, and air purifiers in Beauty & Wellness primarily driven by softer consumer demand, shifts in consumer spending, increased competition, and reduced orders from retail customers and increased competition due to softness in hair appliances, prestige hair care products and air purification; consecutive illness seasons; and - a decline in Home & Outdoor primarily due to lower replenishment orders from retail customers, softer consumer demand, increased competition in the insulated beverageware category, continued softness in the technical packs pack and related accessories, accessory category and the impact of the shipping disruption at our Tennessee distribution facility due to automation startup issues affecting some of the segment's small retail customer and direct-to-consumer orders during the first quarter of fiscal 2025.

-These factors were partially offset by international growth and higher sales of fans and thermometers in Beauty & Wellness.
+These factors were partially offset by international growth and higher sales of insulated beverageware, fans and thermometers in Beauty & Wellness.thermometers.

-Net sales revenue was unfavorably impacted by net foreign currency fluctuations of approximately \$0.2 million, or less than 0.1%.
+Net sales revenue was unfavorably impacted by net foreign currency fluctuations of approximately \$0.2 \$0.1 million, or less than 0.1%.